-6.7 NHS Wales Shared Services Partnership (NWSSP) Procurement Services the health board, through the Director of Corporate Governance, of any such interests impacting on health board services and this will be reported via the Audit Committee.
+6.7 NHS Wales Shared Services Partnership (NWSSP) Procurement Services

+NWSSP will ensure that all procurement staff and health board staff complete declaration of interest forms in line with their procedures.
+NWSSP will advise the health board, through the Director of Corporate Governance, of any such interests impacting on health board services and this will be reported via the Audit Committee.
 The health board will seek assurance on the effectiveness of the controls in place and will annually request the completed declaration of interest forms of procurement and health board staff as above.